 Sitecore commissioned Advanis to conduct a survey among US consumers reflecting on new shopper behaviors and the ways that brands can enhance the digital experience to align.
 The study polled 1,174 US consumers in April 2022.

 Sitecore is the leading provider of end-to-end digital experience software.
-Unifying data, content, commerce, and experiences, our SaaS-enabled, composable platform empowers brands like L’Oréal, Microsoft, United Airlines, and PUMA to deliver unforgettable interactions across every touchpoint.
+Unifying data, content, commerce, and experiences, our SaaS-enabled, composable platform empowers brands like L’Oréal, Microsoft, and United Airlines to deliver unforgettable interactions across every touchpoint.
 Our solution provides the cutting-edge tools brands need to build stronger connections with customers, while creating content efficiencies to stand out as transformation and innovation leaders.
 Experience more at sitecore.com.

 Sitecore is a registered trademark of Sitecore Corporation A/S in the USA and other countries.
 All other brand names, product names or trademarks belong to their respective holders.